Adino-S/Pig-Dice/README.md

 # **TECHNOLOGIES USED**

 ## HTML, CSS  & BOOTSTRAP

 The front end of the page is created on a html web page, and formatted using bootstrap and a custom-CSS style sheet.

 ## JavaScript & jQuery

-The backend uses an array push method to assign value and account for correct answers.
+The backend uses a while loop to determine the turn of the player, and $random number calculator to provide the value of the dice.

 # Bugs